awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 For more control over access to device resources, you can configure the default access identity used to run Lambda functions in the group\.
 This setting determines the default permissions given to your Lambda functions when they run on the core device\.
 To override the setting for individual functions in the group, you can use the function's **Run as** property\.
 For more information, see [Run as](#lambda-access-identity)\.

-This group\-level setting is also used for running the underlying AWS IoT Greengrass core software\.
+This group\-level setting is also used for running the underlying AWS IoT Greengrass Core software\.
 This consists of system Lambda functions that manage operations, such as message routing, local shadow sync, and automatic IP detection\.

 The default access identity can be configured to run as the standard AWS IoT Greengrass system accounts \(ggc\_user and ggc\_group\) or use the permissions of another user or group\.
 We recommend that you configure your Greengrass hardware with appropriate resource limits, file permissions, and disk quotas for any users and groups whose permissions are used to run user\-defined or system Lambda functions\.